ewjay/fapiwiki/FAPI_Meeting_Notes_2017-10-03.rst

 Verification: non-compliant JWT audience (Pam)
 ------------------------------------------------
-A Lively discussion on this topic.
+Taking `aud` out.

-One clear consensus item was that it is a bad idea to have the software ignore `aud` value.
+How do we find that it is a software statement?
-Options are:

-1. Omit `aud`
-1. Use logical `aud` (of Open Banking)
-1. Use logical `aud` and the `client_id`

 Pending pull requests (Joseph)